Our Instructors

 Ella Gutin, B.Ed., M.Ed.
 (Mathematics)

-Ella Gutin has a B.Ed, M.Ed and Mathematics Degree, she has taught in three different countries where she received many teaching certifications.
+Ella has a B.Ed, M.Ed and Mathematics Degree, she has taught in three different countries where she received many teaching certifications.
 Ella began her career in Russia, where she taught in an elementary school.
 Later she moved to Israel, where she taught mathematics in grades 1-10 and received teaching certificates from the Ministry of Education and Culture of Israel.
 She has also received training and implemented special education programs for gifted children and for children with learning disabilities.
 Upon coming to Canada she received her teaching certification and has been teaching continuously.
 She experienced all three-education systems and gained great knowledge and experience dealing with different students, situations, expectations, and curriculums.
 She is passionate about math and her goal is to inspire young minds to see the beauty of math.

 While working in all three countries she always tried to develop and implant programs and methodologies to students of different levels, she strengthen her expertise in classroom management, student relations and learner retention as well as gaining in depth knowledge of children’s developmental psychology.
 Ella is always researching and implementing new techniques and methods to create better and more effective lesson plans.